 - Know your competition.
 Familiarise yourself with both direct and indirect competitors in the marketplace.
 Understand the strengths of their products/services and their customer base to be able to identify your core competitive advantage and position yourself at the leading edge of the competition.

 - Consult with professional service providers (lawyers, accountants, tax advisors etc).
 While their advice may be costly, it may often give you the best value for money, as well the ability to tap to their network of contacts and learn from their experience.
-It will also help you structure your business in the most effective way, thereby saving you greatly once your business matures.
+A law firm will help in company registration in thailand bangkok.
+Consulting with business experts like Andrew Defrancesco will also help you structure your business in the most effective way, thereby saving you greatly once your business matures.

 - Prepare a business plan.
 Having prepared and read hundreds of business plans throughout our career, we can definitely say no business plan is like the other.
 While you are most likely to be asked for a business plan at one stage or another (by the bank, investors, regulator, or others), preparing a business plan is your opportunity to set out for yourself the objectives and goals for your business, as well as the process by which you will execute your plan and the financial forecast you expect to attain.
 Such business plan should be reviewed and updated as your business progress.
 Lacking a business plan is one of the main factors why some start-up fail, and seeking professional advice to write it is the best way to ensure you end up with a document that is fit for purpose.